Nausea and Vomiting

 - Light-headedness, dizziness or weakness

 - Dark urine

-- No relief after taking anti-nausea medications prescribed by your doctor
+- No relief after taking anti-nausea medications prescribed by your provider

-If you have any questions about nausea and vomiting, or need additional information, ask your doctor or nurse.
-Remember it is always better to call if you have any questions and let your doctor or nurse know your symptoms so they can prevent complications from arising.
+If you have any questions about nausea and vomiting, or need additional information, ask your care team.
+Remember it is always better to call if you have any questions and let your team know about your symptoms so they can prevent complications from arising.